abap2UI5/auto-builder/README.md

 * v702: R/3 NetWeaver <750

 ### Namespace
 All artifacts are generated under the namespace `zabap2ui5`.
 This differs from the main repository to allow both versions to coexist on the same system.
 One version for modifications and contributions (z2ui5), this one for productive usage (zabap2ui5).
+Just change the `build.json` for the use of your custom namespace.

+Credits: Automagic standalone renaming of ABAP objects [(SCN - 20.02.2021)](https://community.sap.com/t5/application-development-blog-posts/automagic-standalone-renaming-of-abap-objects/ba-p/13499851)

 ### Concept
 ....

-### Credits
-* Automagic standalone renaming of ABAP objects [(SCN - 20.02.2021)](https://community.sap.com/t5/application-development-blog-posts/automagic-standalone-renaming-of-abap-objects/ba-p/13499851)

 ### Issues
 For bug reports or feature requests, please open an issue in the [abap2UI5 repository.](https://github.com/abap2UI5/abap2UI5/issues)